Documentation Index

 Delete object

-When version management is suspended, objects with a version ID of null can only be deleted with versioning turned off.
+When version management is suspended, objects with a version ID of null can only be deleted with Show Version turned off.
 When an object with a version ID is the current version, a delete marker with a version ID of null is inserted, and this delete marker becomes the current version of the object.
-If a specific version of an object needs to be deleted, turn on version display and specify the version of the object to delete that version.
+If a specific version of an object needs to be deleted, turn on Show Version and specify the version of the object to delete that version.